 LEAF welcomes offers of assistance from pro bono counsel and firms.
 Once LEAF’s Board has approved a case for action, LEAF retains pro bono counsel.
 Once a lawyer is chosen and retained by LEAF, they work with a case committee comprised of volunteer legal academics, legal practitioners, and community organizers, as well as LEAF legal staff.
 Together, and under the instruction of LEAF’s Executive Director and General Counsel, the pro bono lawyer(s) and the case committee develop the legal theory and argument in the case, draft submissions, and prepare documentation for the court.
 The pro bono lawyer(s) will go to court to argue the case.
 If you are interested in being a pro bono lawyer for LEAF, please fill out this application form.

 LEAF’s interventions are guided, informed, and supported by a case committee composed of academics, practitioners, and community organizers with expertise in the relevant issues.
 LEAF case committee members work closely with LEAF staff and pro bono counsel to develop the legal theory and argument in the case.
-This ensures that LEAF’s arguments are grounded in both feminist legal theory and women’s lived experiences.
+This ensures that LEAF’s arguments are grounded in both feminist legal theory and the lived experiences of women and non-binary people.
 If you are working in any of our issue areas, please consider sitting on one of our case committees.
 If you are interested in sitting on a LEAF case committee, please fill out this application form.